Little Sister Magdeleine of Jesus: Early life

-She enrolled at a boarding school run by the religious of the Sacred Heart, but in 1907 the French government closed all religious schools and the Sacred Heart Sisters transferred their students elsewhere.
+She enrolled at a boarding school run by the Religious of the Sacred Heart, but in 1907 the French government closed all religious schools and the Sacred Heart Sisters transferred their students elsewhere.
 Magdeleine wound up in a boarding school in San Sebastián, Spain, and later in San Remo, Italy.

 She was 16 when the 1914–1918 war broke out, and the family took refuge in Aix-en-Provence.
 Seuzey was destroyed by the German army and when her grandmother refused to leave her home, she was shot.
 Her two brothers died in the battle in 1916 and her sister died of Spanish flu.
 Magdeleine herself contracted pleurisy, complicated by tuberculosis.

 With her father Madeleine discovered the life of Father de Foucauld written by René Bazin in 1921.
-"Brother Charles represented for me what it means to live the Gospel.
-In embracing absolute poverty and in abandoning himself to the utterly abandoned, he lived the fullness of love."
 Reading the life of Charles de Foucald, who died without a follower, Madeleine was convinced that God was calling her to become one of the "little sisters" that Charles de Foucauld so longed for.

 Her father died suddenly and Madeleine, who was 21, could not leave her mother.
 She would still have to wait to be able to leave for the Sahara to follow in the footsteps of Charles de Foucauld.
 Meanwhile, she worked in Nantes for eight years as headmistress of the Sacred Heart Convent School.
 Although she suffered from deforming arthritis she was determined to pursue her goal.
-For her Jesus was the "Master of the Impossible".
 Any treatment she followed made no difference and in despair a specialist encouraged her to leave and go to live in a completely dry climate: "like the Sahara", he added.
 Never could she have dreamt of receiving such advice.
 She had waited 20 years to go to the Sahara.
-It was clear to her that God was leading her life: ‘God took me by the hand and blindly I followed.’
+It was clear to her that God was leading her life.